-In Norway and Germany, the naturterapeut and Heilpraktiker are bound by certain legal and ethical restrictions regarding what they are able to do, offer and say about their services.
+As I was originally trained and used to work in Norway and Germany, the naturterapeut and Heilpraktiker there are bound by certain legal and ethical restrictions regarding what they are able to do, offer and say about their services.
 For example, it’s not allowed to treat someone with an infectious disease or terminal illness in Germany.

 In many countries, it’s not allowed for a natural medicine practitioner to use the ‘cure’ word when discussing treatment.
 Instead the practitioner can say to their client that they will be treated for any pain or suffering related to the symptoms of their particular disease or illness.